 From around the end of November to the end of April, a northwesterly monsoon prevails, while for the rest of the year, a southeasterly one blows.
 On the islands, it is possible to adapt due to the large number of leeward and windward bays.
-A disadvantage of the Seychelles is the small number of good berths during periods of stronger wind.
+However one downside is the small number of good berths during periods of stronger wind.

-From May to September, stronger, southeasterly trade winds blow at speeds of 9–19 KN (knots) or 3–5 on the Beaufort scale (BFT), rain is minimal, air temperature is between 27–29°C, and water temperature is 26–27°C. April and October are calm periods, usually without any wind, and ideal for scuba-diving and motor yachting.
-Trade winds blow from November to March with a force of 2–4 BFT (7–12 KN), air temperature is between 28–30°C, and water temperature is between 27–28°C.
+From May to September, stronger, southeasterly trade winds blow at speeds of 9-19 kn (knots) or 3-5 on the Beaufort scale (BFT).
+Rain is minimal, air temperature is between 27-29°C, and water temperature is 26-27°C. April and October are calm periods, usually without much wind, and ideal for scuba-diving and motorboating.
+Trade winds blow from November to March with a force of 2-4 BFT (7-12 kn), air temperature is between 28-30°C, and water temperature is between 27-28°C.

-The main island of the Seychelles archipelago is home to the the newly built Eden Marina and international airport.
-You can easily reach the marina 5 km away, in a few minutes by taxi.
-Anse Royale, where you can moor from the eastern side of Mahé, is a cliff-lined lagoon with sandy beaches and coconut palms.
+The main island of the Seychelles archipelago is home to the newly built Eden Marina and international airport.
+The marina is within easy reach of the airport, just 5 km away and a few minutes by taxi.
+Anse Royale, where you can moor on the eastern side of Mahé, is a cliff-lined lagoon with sandy beaches and coconut palms.
 On the southwestern side is a bay called Baie Lazare (Anse Lazare).

 Also worth mentioning is a small national park on the northwest side of Mahé, Port Launay.
 If the southeast monsoon is blowing during summer, it is possible to anchor in some places on the northern side of Mahé.
-Unfortunately, during the northwest monsoon this is not possible.
+Unfortunately, during the northwest monsoon it isn’t.

-20 NM to the northeast is one of two enchanting islands—Praslin.
+20 NM to the northeast is one of two enchanting islands - Praslin.
 Dream Yacht Charters' main base is here in Baie Sainte Anne.
-So you can accept or handover your boat there or, at the Eden Marina on Mahé, as previously mentioned.
-You can have your bed linen exchanged, replenish your supplies, or fill up your water tank at the marina, or you might opt to take a trip around the island.
+This means you can takeover or handover your boat there or at the Eden Marina on Mahé.
+You can have your bed linen changed, replenish your supplies, or fill up your water tank at the marina, or you might opt to take a trip around the island.
 You can comfortably make excursions all over the island using cheap local transport (you can take an unlimited journey by bus for just 5 rupees) and visit places such as the famous Vallée de Mai National Park.
-The entire southern shore is inhospitable to yachtsmen.
-There is no place for comfortable and safe anchoring, the exception perhaps being Grand Anse Bay, but this is not recommended in the local yachting guide.
+Unfortunately, the entire southern shore is inhospitable to sailors and there are no spots to comfortably and safely anchor.
+The exception perhaps being Grand Anse Bay, but this is not recommended in the local yachting guide.

 One of the most beautiful beaches in the world is on the island of Praslin.
-This sandy beach with granite stones enchants everyone at first glance.
-In contrast to other beaches, Anse Lazio does not have protected coral reefs.
+This sandy beach with granite stones enchants all who set eyes on it.
+However, in contrast to other beaches, Anse Lazio is not home to any protected coral reefs.
 Another attraction of Praslin Island is the Vallée de Mai, a UNESCO listed, mature protected forest with incredible palm trees.

-Near Praslin Island is one of the most beautiful national parks in the Seychelles, Curieus.
-It is an island where there are Aldabra giant tortoises, beautiful primeval forests and sandy beaches—simply an ideal place for a nice walk.
-The Aldabra giant tortoises are one of the two most famous attractions for which the Seychelles are famous.
-This species of tortoise is found only on the Galapagos Islands, and here in the Seychelles, so there aren’t many opportunities to see these creatures in their natural habitat.
+Near Praslin you’ll discover one of the most beautiful national parks in the Seychelles, Curieuse.
+There you’ll find Aldabra giant tortoises, beautiful primeval forests and sandy beaches - it is simply an ideal place for a walk.
+The Aldabra giant tortoises are one of the two attractions for which the Seychelles is most famous for.
+This species of tortoise can only be found only on the Galapagos Islands, and here in the Seychelles, so there aren’t many opportunities to see these creatures in their natural habitat.

-The second most famous attraction is the huge and ornate granite stones here, not found in such an abstract form anywhere else in the world.
-They will overwhelm you with their imposing beauty, and will leave you in a sense of awe at their grandeur.
+The second most famous attraction is the huge and ornate granite stones here, not found in such abstract form anywhere else in the world.
+Their imposing beauty will leave you in awe of their grandeur.
 The Curieuse area is suitable for anchoring and is an excellent starting point for excursions to nearby islands such as Aride or Cousin.
-Curieuse Island is a quiet and enjoyable place that you will yearn to return to again and again.
+Curieuse is a quiet and enjoyable location that you’ll want to return to again.
 The anchor holds well here.

 Aride, Cousin, and Sainte Anne

-Another national park on Aride Island, lying slightly northwest about 6 NM from Praslin, is suitable for day trips or for visiting the Cousin National Park.
-Other famous parks include Sainte Anne, which is rather expensive.
-But on the bright side, you can stay anchored here on the first day when you leave the harbour.
+Aride Island is another nature reserve, lying just 6 NM northwest of Praslin, and is suitable for day trips or you can visit the Cousin Island Nature Reserve.
+There is also Ste Anne Marine National Park, which is rather expensive, but you can stay anchored here on the first day when you leave the harbour.
 It is located in front of the Eden Marina, not far from the capital city of Victoria.

 Perhaps the most beautiful island in the Seychelles is La Digue.
 The island is located just 2 NM east of Praslin.
 The anchorage at La Digue is truly breathtaking.
-On the eastern side of the island there are three beautiful bays that are romantic, uninhabited, and provide perfect anchorage.
-The most beautiful of these is Coco Bay, the northernmost of the three.
-It is 200–300 m long and only accessible from the sea, so you will not run into a single tourist here.
+On the eastern side of the island there are three beautiful bays that are romantic, uninhabited, and provide a perfect spot to moor.
+The most beautiful bay is Coco Bay, the northernmost of the three.
+It is 200-300 m long and only accessible from the sea, so there’s virtually no chance of running into tourist here.
 This area has not been mapped, nor it is in map plotters or even navigation systems.
 You can only get here by pilot and when pulling into the bay, you will have to carefully watch the seafloor beneath you.